The Russian Invasion

 Relief and Life

-At the sight of Arman in the doorway of his church, joyful relief overwhelmed them.
+After fleeing the Russian invasion, joyful relief overwhelmed them at the sight of Arman in the doorway of his church.
 Falling into Arman’s welcoming arms, they wept.
-Arman took them home, allowed them to shower, fed them a good meal, and provided them warm bedding.
+Arman took them home, allowed them to shower, fed them a good meal, and provided them with warm bedding.
 They slept.
 They stayed.
 Sunday came, and everyone went to church.

 Goodness and Discipleship

 As these two new Christians approached the church, they saw a large crowd waiting at the door.
 Russians!
 Forty Russian Christians found Arman’s church on the internet.
-They, too, had recently crossed the border and wanted to spend Sunday with like-minded people.
-Various church members took them in, providing them food and showers.
+They, too, had recently crossed the border to flee the Russian invasion and wanted to spend Sunday with like-minded people.
+Various church members took them in, providing them with food and showers.
 Fifteen Russians have stayed in Almaty and regularly meet with Alexander and Ivan.